iguigova/flourish/ratelimiter/README.md

    - Thread-safe implementation using mutex synchronization
    - Sliding window algorithm for request tracking
    - Memory-efficient state management
+   - Use int64 rather than time.Time to improve memory uasage and performance
+   - Use of limiter-level locks and client-level locks to minimize the duration of required locking

 ### Time Breakdown

 - Core Implementation: 2 hours
 - Testing: 2 hours
 - Documentation: 1 hour
+- Updates: 2 hours

 ### Considerations
 - A _naive_ implementation would be to reject requests arriving faster than (duration / requests).
 It would be sufficient to only compare against the timestamp of the last allowed request stored as atomic.Int64 but it would not fully satisfy the requirements.